src-its/ca-web/README.md

 ITS CA contribute to the 'ca-help' web application during their time on shifts.
 CAs wishing to work during library shifts help to define and achieve goals with respect to site creation, development and content management.

-CA tasks will be assigned and managed primarily via our [GitHub wiki](https://github.com/src-its/ca-web/wiki/)
+CA tasks will be assigned and managed primarily via our [GitHub wiki](https://github.com/src-its/ca-web/wiki/).
+ITS also maintains a [Google spreadsheet with task assignments](https://docs.google.com/spreadsheets/d/11RLaTHYF4iGLeoE_8zSLclmo9oeqn0KDi4CKvMPRQyE/edit#gid=0) for CA reference.

 ---